Puerto Rico’s history is woven into every street, fort, and coastal view you’ll experience across the Island.

 Old San Juan

-The San Juan National Historic Site is home to some of Puerto Rico’s most iconic landmarks, including Castillo San Felipe del Morro, Castillo San Cristóbal, La Puerta de San Juan, most of the original city walls, and Fort San Juan de la Cruz.
-Of these, El Morro stands out as the most famous — a UNESCO World Heritage Site and an enduring symbol of Puerto Rico’s rich heritage.
-If you’re short on time, this is the one attraction you won’t want to miss.
+The San Juan National Historic Site protects some of Puerto Rico’s most iconic treasures, including Castillo San Felipe del Morro, Castillo San Cristóbal, La Puerta de San Juan, portions of the original city walls, and Fort San Juan de la Cruz.
+Of these, El Morro is the true centerpiece—designated a UNESCO World Heritage Site and celebrated as one of the Island’s most enduring symbols.
+For travelers short on time, this is the one landmark that should be at the top of your list.

 The site is open daily from 9:00 a.m. to 6:00 p.m.
-Admission is $7 per person, and children under 15 get in free.
-Your ticket also includes access to Castillo San Cristóbal — just be sure to keep your receipt.
+Admission costs $7 per person, while children under 15 enter free of charge.
+Even better, your ticket also includes entry to Castillo San Cristóbal, so be sure to keep your receipt and make the most of your visit to these two legendary fortresses.

 La Fortaleza